 However, members of cultic groups are indoctrinated to believe that outsiders persecute them.
 The NKT leadership have indoctrinated members to believe that the Dalai Lama has abused them by trying to limit their religious freedom.
 They were instructed to shout at the Dalai Lama during protests:

-Therefore current members tend to believe that any suffering perceived by former members due to their involvement with the NKT is entirely due to their own karma, whilst their own suffering is inflicted upon them by the Dalai Lama.
+Current members tend to believe that any suffering perceived by former members due to their involvement with the NKT is entirely due to their own karma, whilst the suffering of Shugden practitioners is inflicted upon them by the Dalai Lama.
+According to the teachings the Shugden practitioners collective karma would be the cause of any of their own (perceived) abuse.
+Under the influence of fervor and authority, NKT practitioners do not spot these contradictions.

 Anders, A. I. M. (2019b).
 Silencing and Oblivion of Psychological Trauma, Its Unconscious Aspects, and Their Impact on the Inflation of Vajrayāna.
 An Analysis of Cross-Group Dynamics and Recent Developments in Buddhist Groups Based on Qualitative Data.
 Religions, 10(11), 622